GoodCod3/cybertron-framework/README.md

 #### input folder (First step of the pipeline)
 In this directory we will have a class that will be responsible for downloading data from an external source (Database, Google Sheet, API, etc...).
-Our class must inherit from `from src.core.input.input_manager_interface import IInputManager` which has the following attributes:
+Our class must inherit from `from cybertron_framework.input.input_manager_interface import IInputManager` which has the following attributes:

 * **get_id** : To identify each step and know which pipeline it belongs to, we must assign a unique string that allows us to identify our step within the execution process.
 This same ID must be used in other steps such as the Transformer and the Output.
 The value of this ID should be defined in the `constants.py` file inside the app.